HASE-Group/hase_iii_userguide/iface.md

 ## The User Interface

-The HASE III window contains a the Menu Bar at the top, a Project View panel, aProject Inspector panel, an Output panel (the HASE Console) and a status line at the bottom.
+The HASE III window contains a Menu Bar at the top, a Project View panel, a Project Inspector panel, an Output panel (the HASE Console) and a status line at the bottom.

 ### Menu Bar